OctopusDeploy/blog/blog/2022-q3/get-started-containers/index.md

 ## What's next?

-In this post we explored the basic components that make containerized applications possible.
+In this post, we explored the basic components that make containerized applications possible.
 We have more posts about containerization on the way, including:

 - Registries you should consider
 - More detailed looks at containerization's benefits